top of page

 A positive risk culture promotes a proactive and innovative culture, where employees contribute to the risk management strategy.

-A positive risk culture promotes a proactive and vigilant approach to risk management, fostering an environment where employees understand their roles in managing risks and are empowered to contribute to the overall risk management strategy.
-On the other hand, a poor or toxic risk culture can lead to complacency, poor risk oversight, and inadequate responses to emerging risks, potentially exposing the organisation to unforeseen challenges or its downfall as the Enron’s saga illustrates.
+A positive risk mindset promotes a proactive and vigilant approach to risk management, fostering an environment where employees understand their roles in managing risks and are empowered to contribute to the overall risk management strategy.
+On the other hand, a poor or toxic culture can lead to complacency, poor risk oversight, and inadequate responses to emerging risks, potentially exposing the organisation to unforeseen challenges or its downfall as the Enron’s saga illustrates.

 What is Risk Culture

 Risk culture refers to the values, beliefs, attitudes, and behaviours within an organisation regarding risk management.
 It encompasses the collective understanding and approach that an organisation takes towards identifying, assessing, prioritising, and managing risks.
-A strong risk culture is essential for effective risk management and risk governance, as it influences how employees at all levels of the organisation perceive and respond to risks.
+A strong risk mindset is essential for effective risk management and risk governance, as it influences how employees at all levels of the organisation perceive and respond to risks.

-The key components of risk culture include
+The key components include

 • Risk Awareness: The extent to which individuals within the organisation are aware of potential risks and uncertainties.